RubenLechosa/WebCounter/README.md

 # WebCounter
-Counter for websites made with HTML/CSS and JS plugin <br>
+Counter for websites made it with HTML/CSS and JS plugin <br>
 Preview: https://rubenlechosa.github.io/WebCounter/